GPU Resources

 mlxp_console_gpuresources03_ko

-• GPU instance name: The name of the GPU instance assigned to the GPU Zone
+• GPU instance name: Name of the GPU instance assigned to the GPU zone.

-• Creation date: The time when the GPU instance was created
+• Creation date: Time when the GPU instance was created

-• Unschedulable: The GPU instance is functioning but excluded from the list of schedulable resources
+• Unschedulable: The GPU instance is functioning but excluded from the list of available resources.

-• Unknown: The GPU instance requires inspection due to an issue
+• Unknown: The GPU instance requires an inspection due to an issue.

 Note

-Only Admin and Writer roles in the Workspace can use GPU Instance Management.
+• Only Admin and Writer roles in the Workspace can use the GPU Instance management features.

-1. In the GPU Instance Management popup, select a project and then select the GPU instances that the project will use.
+1. In the GPU instance management popup, select a project and then select the GPU instance to be used in the project.

-2. Click Save button to assign the selected GPU instances to the project.
+2. Click the Save button to assign the selected GPU instance to the project.

-3. Click Reset button to reload the GPU instance information assigned to the selected project.
+3. Click the Reset button to reload the GPU instance information assigned to the selected project.

 Caution